Ken Venturi: Personal life

 Venturi had two sons, Matthew and Tim and four adult grandchildren Peter, Andrew, Sara and Gianna.

 Venturi described the actor and singer Frank Sinatra as his best friend and former roommate.

 Death

-Venturi died two days after his 82nd birthday, in Rancho Mirage, California, on May 17, 2013.
+Venturi died on May 17, 2013 in Rancho Mirage, California at the age of 82.
 He had been hospitalized for two months for a spinal infection, pneumonia, and an intestinal infection.
 Venturi is survived by his third wife Kathleen, two sons, Matthew and Tim and four adult grandchildren Peter, Andrew, Sara and Gianna.
 He was buried at the Forest Lawn Cemetery in Cathedral City, California.